Logo of North East Museums

 There are other occasions when items on open display need to be protected and cannot be touched.
 Furthermore, since many of these items are large mechanical machines and rolling stock they can also present a hazard to visitors.
 In these instances you may find that there are some low slung barriers which will indicate how close you can get to something.
 Again if you require further assistance, please ask a member of staff but remember you may not be allowed to touch it.

-All staff attend training including customer care, diversity and disability awareness.
-They are here to help you enjoy the time you spend in our venues.
+All staff attend a programme of core training which includes customer care, diversity and disability awareness.
+They are here to help visitors enjoy the time they spend in our venues.

-If there is anything that we can do to make your visit more enjoyable please contact us - we will be happy to assist you.
+If there is anything that we can do to make your visit more enjoyable please contact us at info@stephensonsteamrailway.org.uk, we will be happy to assist you.